Axial-vector transition form factors of the baryon octet to the baryon decuplet with flavor SU(3) symmetry breaking: Axial-vector transition form factors from the baryon octet to the baryon decuplet

 $u^\alpha (p_{10},\,J_3)$ stands for the Rarita-Schwinger spinor that describes a decuplet baryon with spin 3/2, carrying the momentum $p_{10}$ and spin $J_3$.
 It can be expressed by the combination of the polarization vector and the Dirac spinor, $u^\alpha (p_{10},\,J_3)= \sum_{i,s} C^{\frac{3}{2} J_3}_{1i\,\frac{1}{2}s} \epsilon^{\alpha}_{i} (p_{10}) u_{s}(p_{10})$.
 It satisfies the Dirac equation and the auxiliary equations $p_{10 \alpha} u^\alpha(p_{10},J_3)=0$ and $\gamma_\alpha u^\alpha(p_{10},J_3)=0$~\cite{Rarita:1941mf}. $u(p_{8},J_3')$ denotes the Dirac spinor for an octet baryon.

-In the present work, we consider only the $C_5^A(Q^2)$ form factors, because they provide dominant contributions to neutrino-nucleon scattering involving the $\Delta$ excitation, and $C_5^A(0)$ are related to the strong coupling constants by the Goldberger-Treiman relation~\cite{Goldberger:1958tr,Goldberger:1958vp, Nambu:1960xd}.
+In the current work, we will concentrate on $C_5^A(q^2)$.
+The transition matrix element of the axial-vector current is involved in the cross section of neutrino-nucleon scattering.
+As discussed in many references (for example, see Refs.~\cite{LlewellynSmith:1971uhs,Barbero:2013eqa}), all other terms except for $C_5^A$ are suppressed by the ratio $q/M_N$ or $q^2/M_N^2$ in the case of neutrino quasi-elastic scattering.
+Thus, the value of $C_5^A(0)$ can be extracted from the neutrino scattering data.
+Moreover, $C_5^A(0)$ is directly connected to the strong $\pi N\Delta$ coupling constant with the Goldberger-Treiman relation~\cite{Goldberger:1958tr,Goldberger:1958vp, Nambu:1960xd}.
 The divergence of the axial-vector current should vanish in the chiral limit~\cite{Alfaro}

 which yields